PoojithaJN/farmer-management-system/README.md

 - 📦 *Tool/Seed Store*: Farmers can order tools and seeds directly from sellers
 - 📧 *Request System*: Buyers can send requests via email for product inspection
 - 🔐 *User Management*: Secure login with session tracking
 - 🧾 *Edit/Delete Options*: Farmers can edit or delete their profile and product entries
-- 📄 *Admin Panel* (optional for future): User management, analytics, content moderation

 ---